 We tell our patients every day: even if you brush and floss regularly, you may still have to deal with tooth decay, gum disease, and tooth disease at some point in your life.
-Often, you can avoid these conditions by maintaining a regular schedule of visits to your dentist for routine dental checkups and professional teeth cleaning.
+Often, you can avoid these conditions by maintaining a regular schedule of visits to your Charlotte dentist for routine dental check-ups and professional teeth cleaning.

 Usually, many of these types of conditions can be caught and treated early before they get out of hand.
 Despite all of these measures, however, sometimes a tooth cannot be saved and a tooth extraction is necessary.

 When you get a toothache, it’s often a sign that the tooth’s nerve is under attack by bacteria or tooth decay.
 A quick visit to a dentist can often repair and save the tooth by fixing the cavity with a filling made of porcelain, metal, or metal alloy.
-Sometimes, however, the tooth disease or gum disease has progressed too far for even our excellent dentists to fix, and we must perform a tooth extraction.
+Sometimes, however, the tooth disease or gum disease has progressed too far for even our excellent dentist to fix, and we must perform a tooth extraction.

 Your dentist will remove the tooth with forceps.